cbeckler/eco_cancer_incidence_rates/README.md

 The team took real risks with untested data which were difficult to work with.
 Multiple separate, several million row, datasets were aggregated and combined to form one cohesive model dataset.<BR><BR>

 Multiple models and methods were tested in a rigorous attempt to get a strong model.
-The team used advanced visualization techniques to create <a href="https://final-project.teleporthq.app/">our own webpage</a> as a dashboard for the project with an interactive map with county data
+The team used advanced visualization techniques to create <a href="https://final-project.teleporthq.app/">our own webpage</a> as a dashboard for the project with an interactive map with county data.<BR>
+<a href="#TOC">Table of Contents

 <hr>